jerahmeel200/100-days-of-coding/Day-38/README.md

 # Day-38 of `100-Days-Of-Code` Challenge

+**Q112** - Create a Map that stores the names of countries as keys and their capitals as values.
+Add three countries to the Map.

-**Q109** - Create a Map that stores the names of countries as keys and their capitals as values.
+**Q113** - Create a Map that stores the names of countries as keys and their capitals as values.
 Add three countries to the Map.